rocketacademy/learn/README.md

 ### Set up Learn in your local environment
-1. Navigate to the repository you want Learn to reside in
+1. Navigate to the repository you want Learn to reside in.
 2. Clone this [codebase](https://github.com/rocketacademy/learn)<br>
    `$ git clone https://github.com/rocketacademy/learn.git`
 3. Retrieve environment variables from 1Password and place them in a .env file in Learn's root directory.